-The Brexit is now definitive and is planned to be executed on 29 March 2019, shortly a year from now.
+The Brexit is now definitive.
 As it is still unsure whether it will be a ‘soft’ or a ‘hard’ Brexit, it is difficult to make clear preparations for your company (unique in its own way).
 Should you continue your rental agreement or should you invest (more) in local storage in the EU?
 Will the consequences really be that big or will they be minor for your specific company?

 Unfortunately, there are no perfect answers for those questions.
 It is only sure that the Brexit will come, but not in what way or how heavy it will be.
 In this article we will discuss the view of experts and give you advice on what you can do to prepare for it.

 The meaning of a ‘soft’ and ‘hard’ Brexit

 We will first explain the meanings of the terms ‘soft’ and ‘hard’ Brexit since they are often used differently, understandably causing confusion.

 - Soft Brexit: a situation in which the UK lets go of its negotiating position and, for example, strives for a customs union with the EU (just like Turkey) or stays within the internal market (like Norway).
 Trade will then be a little less flexible than it is today.

 - Hard Brexit: looking at what the UK has indicated, there is actually always a hard Brexit.
 The UK wants to step out of the internal market and the customs union.
 At the moment this means that you will always have to deal with customs procedures and import tariffs again in the future.
 Besides this there will be additional trade barriers.

 In case of a ‘very hard’ Brexit, often referred to as the ‘cliff edge scenario’, there is no agreement and the WTO rules apply.
 This means that you will also have to deal with customs tariffs at the border again.